'Cold Cathode' Sign Tubes

-way to demonstrate the electric field patterns around coils and
+effective way to demonstrate the electric field patterns around coils

-seen and gives greater contrast for the location of nodes.
-The
+gives greater contrast for the location of nodes.
+The problem however

-can be tamed by fitting a Lee 226
+hard-UV output at 254nm.
+Such lamps can be tamed by fitting a Lee 226 UV filter sleeve,

 Thus an interest in cold-cathode sign tubes; as a release from the evil basilisk glare of the low-pressure germicidal lamp, and as a move to favour tubes that are actually designed to be looked-at.

-on 60 cm lengths of 15 mm OD clear-glass tubing, with pre-made
+of 15mm OD clear-glass tubing, with pre-made straight electrode